alemoraru/alemoraru/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Answering questions and questioning answers bit by bit
+- 💻 &nbsp; Working as a Software Engineer at TomTom in Amsterdam, The Netherlands
-- :mag_right: &nbsp; Currently focusing on Software Engineering and Programming Languages
+- 🎓 &nbsp; Following a MSc in Computer Science at TU Delft, focusing on Software Engineering and Programming Languages
-- 🎓 &nbsp; Graduated with a BSc Computer Science & Engineering at TU Delft
+- 👨‍🎓 &nbsp; Graduated with a BSc Computer Science & Engineering at TU Delft
 - :construction: &nbsp; Minor in Architecture at TU Delft
 - :books: &nbsp; Avid reader of classics literature
 - :speaking_head: &nbsp; Speaking English:uk:, Romanian:romania:, French:fr:, and some Dutch:netherlands: